Best Things to Do

-Whether you’re visiting friends or relatives, or holidaying along the coast, maybe even a local looking to rediscover your backyard Inverloch serves up 13 (plus 1) must-do experiences that will warm your heart and create memories this winter.
+Whether you’re visiting friends or relatives, or holidaying along the coast, maybe even a local looking to rediscover your backyard Inverloch serves up 13 must-do experiences that will warm your heart and create memories.
 From boutique shopping to cellar doors, beach walks and stargazing, our Baker’s Dozen of Things to Do has something for every local, visitor, friend or explorer.

 Cast a line with expert advice from Inverloch Fishing & Outdoors, follow the bird watching trails, indulge in a hot pie from Paul the Pieman, soak in a hot barrel under the stars, or enjoy mulled wine and rustic pizzas, meatballs or tapas at our local wineries.
 There are nature trails to wander, stingrays to spot at the jetty, pies to debate (round or square? sauce or no sauce?), and plenty of cosy cafés, restaurants, and shops to discover.

 The best part?
-You don’t need a special occasion — these experiences are waiting for you every weekend this winter.
+You don’t need a special occasion — these experiences are waiting for you everyday.

-So pack a warm jacket, plan your adventure, and start ticking off the list.
-How many can you do this winter?
+So pack your travel gear, plan your adventure and start ticking off the list.
+How many can you do this visit?

 Head to the foreshore or one of Inverloch’s peaceful lookout spots to catch a golden winter sunset over Anderson Inlet—then stay a little longer.
 With crisp, clear skies and low light pollution, Inverloch is an incredible place to stargaze, especially between March and November when the Milky Way often makes an appearance.
 Rug up, bring a thermos, and enjoy the magic of the night sky.